Yourco Logo

 • Conduct annual reviews, ensuring all personnel are assigned to relevant roles

-• Plan and execute emergency drills to optimize response protocols
+• Plan and execute emergency drills; document After Action Reviews

-• Maintain current emergency escape procedures, operational requirements, and personnel accountability systems
+• Maintain up-to-date emergency escape procedures and personnel accountability systems

 • Coordinate orderly evacuation and maintain personnel accountability